 Template Design Tips You Should Always Follow

-Pick the suitable template for the job.
+Pick a suitable template for the job.

 Keep your layout accessible and centered